ragsvp/ragsvp/README.md

 # Welcome to My Personal GitHub

-👋 Greetings to all!
+*👋 Greetings to all!*

-👨‍💼 I'm Poovaragavan Velumani (He/Him) 🌟
+*👨‍💼 I'm Poovaragavan Velumani (He/Him) 🌟*

-📜 Certified as a professional Cloud Architect ☁️ and DevOps Engineer 🚀

-🎯 Specializing in Azure and GCP.
+*📜 Certified Cloud Architect ☁️ and DevOps Engineer 🚀 professional* *🎯 Specializing in Azure and GCP.*

 ### Contact Information